ionic-team/ionic-docs/src/pages/appflow/deploy/channels.md

 ---
 title: 'Channels'
-previousText: 'Deploy Builds'
+previousText: 'Live Update Builds'
 previousUrl: '/docs/appflow/deploy/builds'
-nextText: 'Deploy API'
+nextText: 'Live Update API'
 nextUrl: '/docs/appflow/deploy/api'
 ---

-A channel points to a specific deploy build of your app that will be shared with any devices configured to listen to that channel for updates.
+A channel points to a specific Live Update build of your app that will be shared with any devices configured to listen to that channel for updates.
 You can change the build a channel points to whenever you'd like, and can rollback changes as well.

 When you [install the Appflow SDK](/docs/appflow/quickstart/installation) in your app (by clicking Install Instructions on a channel), any native binary configured to that channel